adamryman/dotfiles-beforeunity/README.md

 This will create a bunch of sym links from where these dotfiles usually live to this repo

-CURRENTLY DOES NOT BACK UP EVERYTHING, READ THE CODE BEFORE RUNNING IT.

 ```shell
 chmod a+x setup.sh